vuex-orm/vuex-orm/README.md

 export default store
 ```

 Now you are ready to go.
 Vuex ORM is going to create `entities` module in Vuex Store.
-Which means you can access Vuex Store by `store.state.entities`.
+Which means there will be `store.state.entities` state inside Vuex Store.

-### Creating Records to the Vuex Store
+### Inserting Records to the Vuex Store

-You can use `create` action to create a new record in Vuex Store.
+You can use Model's `insert` method, or dispatch Vuex Action to create new records in Vuex Store.
 Let's say we want to save a single post data to the store.

 ```js
 // Assuming this data structure is the response from the API backend.